-In January 2019, after a grueling 2018, I gave my employer a notice.
+In January 2019, after a grueling 2017-2018, I gave my employer a notice.
 On paper, I had a great job.
-I made a six-figure salary in a mid-level leadership position and managed a multi-million dollar budget.
+I left a great job in rehab marketing to take a six-figure salary in a mid-level leadership position and managed a multi-million dollar budget.
 Working in a career field that I started nearly 7 years ago.
-To many, I had achieved success.
+It might appear to some that I had achieved success.

 The Catalyst For Quitting My Job Without Having Another Job

-I was warned by the director that this was going to be a tough job, but I felt I was prepared.
+I was warned by the director of this new job that this was going to be a tough job, but I felt I was prepared.
 From the first day, I was thrust into this world of sink or swim, without any formal on-boarding, training, or process handover.
 Everything from essential things like trying to sign up for health benefits or hiring new employees, to figuring out how to get reimbursed for frequent travel were things I essentially had to figure out on my own.
+There was no HR, except for a phone number to call and wait for sometimes up to an hour.
 I was expected to reach out to other managers on my level for answers, but being the only remote manager, it proved difficult to really build a solid relationship with them.

 When it came to strategy and planning, there was zero handover when it came to historical documentation or standard operating procedures for my department.
 The department I managed had been spending millions of dollars a year, without any sort of historical document – this is an SEO nightmare, because there was no way to track what we had in the way of content.
 There was no real strategy.
 As if the on-boarding wasn’t already rough, I realized that I had to come up with a new campaign for hundreds of academic clients’ programs, with very little time.
-Most of the clients seemed unsatisfied and frustrated, as they were on their last leg of multi-million dollar contracts… they weren’t happy with the results.
+Most of the clients seemed unsatisfied and frustrated, as they were on their last leg of 8-year, multi-million dollar contracts… they weren’t happy with the results and I had to answer to that.

-I was hired to absorb that – I was put in place to be a punching bag.
+I was hired to absorb all of this – I was put in place to be a punching bag.

 I had worked in large enterprise environments before.
 This was my first experience with such organized chaos on such a large scale.
 Still, I took a deep breath and dove straight in.

 I knew pretty quickly that I made a bad decision to sign on with this job.
 I tried to ignore my intuition.
-My habit was to tell myself that it will get better.
+My habit was to tell myself that it will get better and my ego was telling me I had to overcome it.
 But as time went on, things kept snowballing and becoming more out of control.

 As a remote manager, I was having to travel to the home office in Orlando about half of the time.
 This started taking a strain on my family life.
 I started losing sleep because I would stay up worrying about constant barrage of meetings next day.
 I had several weeks where I only had two hours free the entire week to do actual work – the rest was spent in meetings.
 Leads were down, so instead of doing the work to get leads down, we spent our time in meetings… talking about why leads are down.